adityashukla8/orion/README.md

 ---

-## The Problem: Five Unsolved Challenges in Robotic Surgery
+## The Problem: Five Unsolved Challenges in Robotic Surgery + others

 During robotic surgery, the operating surgeon's hands are **locked on instrument controls** inside a sterile field for the entire procedure.
 They cannot type, click, tap, or interact with any computer system.
 Every piece of critical information — patient labs, CT imaging, drug safety checks, phase checklists — requires them to either break scrub or call out to circulating staff.
 Both are slow, disruptive, and potentially dangerous at the wrong moment.